Reference: Command‑Line Interface

 • --reverse: Ingest JSON (or YAML) output and reconstruct the original lectic file.

-• lectic script Run an ES module file using Lectic’s internal Bun JS runtime.
+• lectic script Bundle and run a JS/TS/JSX/TSX module using Lectic’s internal Bun runtime.
 Works as a hashbang interpreter, useful for writing subcommands (see below), hooks, and exec tools.
-For example:

 #!/bin/env -S lectic script